mluop/KatieAndMichael/midterm_report.md

 ### Testing

 Throughout the model selection process described above, we will only use the training dataset.
-We will reserve the disjoint testing dataset for the very end, when we are ready to test or final model (or couple of models).
+We will reserve the disjoint testing dataset for the very end, when we are ready to test our final model (or couple of models).
 Using the Hoeffding bound, we will be able to make a fairly tight estimate of the out-of-sample error of our final model(s).
 With these models we will evaluate feature importance, to finally conclude which factors best predict whether a loan will default.